 2020 Ford F-150 Raptor: Design

-The Ford Raptor has the highly capable off-road gear and the bi-turbo power to challenge the off-road paths but the model also comes with the unique styling.
-The high-tensile, military-grade steel forms the underpinning while the aluminum alloy is used for the body panels.
+The Ford Raptor has the highly capable off-road gear and the bi-turbo power.
+With these features, it can challenge the off-road paths.
+The new model also comes with unique styling.
+The high-tensile, military-grade steel forms the underpinning, while the aluminum alloy is used for the body panels.

 Ford distinguished the off-roader with the unique FORD block letters grille and body-color front fascia.
 The sculpted hood, wider stance and all-terrain tires combined with the suspension lift also boost the model’s presence.